JulieKent/BootCamp_Final-Project4-ML/README.md

 We have drawn data from a live Australia Contact Centre which operates utilising the Genesys PureCloud Contact Centre Platform.

-As this is a live commerical business, an initial notebook was created within the business' Databricks enviroment which conducts a daily ingest of contact centre data via APIs and normalises into tables housed within the bsuiness' Databricks profile.
+As this is a live commercial business, an initial notebook was created within the business' Databricks environment which conducts a daily ingest of contact centre data via APIs and normalises into tables housed within the business' Databricks profile.

 The primary API used is: '/api/v2/analytics/conversations/details'.
 Details about this API is available via https://developer.genesys.cloud/devapps/api-explorer however, Genesys Cloud Licencing, developer permissions and login credentials are required to run any of the APIs.